ros-sports/humanoid_base_footprint/README.md

 # humanoid_base_footprint
-This ROS2 package includes a node which provides the base footprint frame for any humanoid robot following REP - 120.
+This ROS2 package includes a node which provides the base footprint frame for any humanoid robot following [REP - 120](https://www.ros.org/reps/rep-0120.html).

+Definition of the base footprint frame (from [here](https://www.ros.org/reps/rep-0120.html)):

+>The base_footprint is the representation of the robot position on the floor.
+The floor is usually the level where the supporting leg rests, i.e. z = min(l_sole_z, r_sole_z) where l_sole_z and r_sole_z are the left and right sole height respecitvely.
+The translation component of the frame should be the barycenter of the feet projections on the floor.
+With respect to the odom frame, the roll and pitch angles should be zero and the yaw angle should correspond to the base_link yaw angle.
+>
+>Rationale: base_footprint provides a fairly stable 2D planar representation of the humanoid even while walking and swaying with the base_link.

+If the links of your robot have non-standard names you can set the following parameters:
+`base_link_frame`, `r_sole_frame`, `l_sole_frame`, `l_sole_frame`, `odom_frame`

+The resulting frame will be published as `base_footprint` but the name can be changed by setting the `base_footprint_frame` parameter.